zuozhenggh/learning-library/data-management-library/oci-di/prerequisites/prerequisites.md

 ![](./images/deployment-type.png " ")

 6. Configure the database:
-- Always Free - If your Cloud Account is an Always Free account, you can select this option to create an always free autonomous database.
+* **Always Free** - If your Cloud Account is an Always Free account, you can select this option to create an always free autonomous database.
 An always free database comes with 1 CPU and 20 GB of storage.
 For this lab, we recommend you leave Always Free unchecked.
-- Choose database version - Select a database version from the available versions.
+* **Choose database version** - Select a database version from the available versions.
 For this lab, leave the default version 19c.
-- OCPU count - Number of CPUs for your service.
+* **OCPU count** - Number of CPUs for your service.
 For this lab, specify 1 CPU.
-- Storage (TB) - Select your storage capacity in terabytes.
+* **Storage (TB)** - Select your storage capacity in terabytes.
 For this lab, specify 1 TB of storage.
-- Auto Scaling - For this lab, keep auto scaling enabled, to allow the system to automatically use up to three times more CPU and IO resources to meet workload demand if needed.
+* **Auto Scaling** - For this lab, keep auto scaling enabled, to allow the system to automatically use up to three times more CPU and IO resources to meet workload demand if needed.
 ![](./images/adw-config.png " ")

-7. Create **administrator credentials**:
+7. Create **Administrator credentials**:
-- Password and Confirm Password - Specify the password for ADMIN user of the service instance.
+* Password and Confirm Password - Specify the password for `ADMIN` user of the service instance.
 ![](./images/adw-credentials.png " ")

-8. Choose network access:
+8. Choose **Network access**:
 - For this lab, accept the default, **Allow secure access from everywhere**.
 ![](./images/adw-network-access.png " ")

-9. Choose a license type.
-For this lab, choose License Included.
+9. Choose a **license type**.
+For this lab, choose **License Included**.
 The two license types are:
 - Bring Your Own License (BYOL) - Select this type when your organization has existing database licenses.
 - License Included - Select this type when you want to subscribe to new database software licenses and the database cloud service.
 ![](./images/adw-license.png " ")